Helmuth Weidling: Soviet advance

-The Führerbunker
+The

 Late in the morning of 30 April, with the Soviets less than 500 m from the bunker, Hitler had a meeting with Weidling, who informed him that the Berlin garrison would probably run out of ammunition that night.
 Weidling asked Hitler for permission to break out, a request that he had earlier made unsuccessfully.
 Hitler did not answer at first, and Weidling went back to his headquarters in the Bendlerblock, where at about 13:00, he received Hitler's permission to try a breakout that night.

-After Hitler and Braun's suicides, Weidling reached the Führerbunker and was met by Joseph Goebbels, Reichsleiter Martin Bormann and General Hans Krebs.
+After Hitler and Braun's suicides, Weidling reached the and was met by Joseph Goebbels, Martin Bormann and General Hans Krebs.
 They took him to Hitler's room, where the couple had committed suicide.
 They told him that their bodies had been burned and buried in a shell crater in the Reich Chancellery garden above.
 Weidling was forced to swear that he would not repeat this news to anybody.
 The only person in the outside world who was to be informed was Joseph Stalin.
 An attempt would be made that night to arrange an armistice, and General Krebs would inform the Soviet commander so that he could inform the Kremlin.

-Weidling soon rang Colonel Hans Refior, his civil chief-of-staff, in the Bendlerblock headquarters soon afterward.
+Weidling telephoned Colonel Hans Refior, his civil chief-of-staff, in the Bendlerblock headquarters soon afterward.
 Weidling said that he could not tell him what had happened, but he needed various members of his staff to join him immediately, including Colonel Theodor von Dufving, his military chief-of-staff.

 The meeting on 1 May between Krebs, who had been sent by Goebbels, and Soviet Lieutenant General Vasily Chuikov ended with no agreement.
 According to Hitler's personal secretary Traudl Junge, Krebs returned to the bunker complex looking "worn out, exhausted".
-The surrender of Berlin was thus delayed until Goebbels committed suicide, after which it was then left up to Weidling to negotiate with the Soviets.
+The surrender of Berlin was thus delayed until Goebbels committed suicide, after which it was left up to Weidling to negotiate with the Soviets.